zhaoxunyong/blog/source/_posts/2019-08-28-A-Guide-to-English-Grammar.md

 ```
 #...了
-I saw him do it.=He was seen to to it.
+I saw him do it.
+=He was seen to to it.

 #...正在...
 I saw him dancing.=He was seen daning.

 #...被
 I saw him killed.
 I heard the door closed.